Close Banner

 Our froggy guide will send you hopping through the indoor and outdoor exhibits and even help you save some green with Aquarium of the Pacific discount tickets.
 Ribbit!

-Our Guide to the Aquarium of the Pacific - Exterior of Aquarium with parking to the left
+Our Guide to the Aquarium of the Pacific in Southern California - Exterior of Aquarium with parking to the left

 The Aquarium of the Pacific is located at 100 Aquarium Way, Long Beach, CA 90802.
 The nearby parking structure is on the waterside of Shoreline Drive between Chestnut Place and Aquarium Way.
 Parking is $8 for the day with Aquarium validation.
 You’ll pay for parking when you exit.
-We recommend sticking around to take advantage of the all-day parking to enjoy nearby restaurants or explore the bike trails and beautiful surroundings.
+We recommend sticking around the area to take advantage of the all-day parking and enjoy nearby restaurants, bike trails and the city's beautiful surroundings.

-You can purchase Aquarium of the Pacific discount tickets from your favorite froggy friends to save money.
-The savings vary per day.
-Keep in mind that advance online reservations are required for all visitors on select days, including Saturday, Sunday, all holidays and special events.
-You may be able to find walk-up availability Monday through Friday if space allows, but reservations are still highly recommended.
-Once you select your tickets, you will choose a redemption date and arrival window that you’ll be using the ticket before you even purchase.
+You can purchase Aquarium of the Pacific discount tickets through Undercover Tourist and save money!
+That's right!
+Savings can vary per day.
+Keep in mind that advance online reservations are required for all visitors on weekends (including Saturday and Sunday), all holidays and special events.
+You may be able to find walk-up availability Monday through Friday if space allows, but reservations are still highly recommended for weekday visits too.
+Once you select your tickets, you can choose a redemption date and arrival window that you’ll be using the ticket for before you even purchase.
 When you visit, allow plenty of time to arrive, park and walk in.

 • Tropical Pacific Gallery